Sold Shares, Property, or Crypto?

 How to Calculate Capital Gain on Depreciable Assets for Partial Block of Asset Transfer

-Sale consideration reduces block's WDV to zero:
+Scenario 1: Sale consideration reduces the block’s WDV to zero

 Capital Gains Tax Worries?